Mindwerks/worldengine/README.md

 ### _On Windows_

+If you want to install Worldengine on Windows you can read these [instructions](https://github.com/Mindwerks/worldengine/wiki/Installing-Worldengine-on-Windows).

-Executable file is available under [releases](https://github.com/Mindwerks/worldengine/releases)
+Executable file is also available under [releases](https://github.com/Mindwerks/worldengine/releases), but is currently out of date.

 Note: you need also a copy of the worldengine src directory in the same folder as the exe.

-If you want to build Worldengine on Windows you can read these [instructions](https://github.com/Mindwerks/worldengine/wiki/Lands-on-Windows).

-Note: the problem could crash after generating the files, it is a known problem but you should have anyway your nice maps generated!
-We are working on a fix for that

 Dependencies
 ============